|Nutritional Guidelines (per serving)|

 In this version of a couscous risotto, we've paired traditional risotto ingredients, such as white wine, vegetable broth, and fresh grated Parmesan cheese, with Israeli couscous instead of rice and added fresh spinach, just because we always like getting our greens in, and this creamy risotto recipe is an excellent way to sneak some in.
 The spinach softly wilts and blends in perfectly with the risotto texture.

-- 2 tbsp. olive oil, butter or margarine
+- 2 tbsp. olive oil (or butter or margarine)

 - 1 cup Israeli couscous (also called pearl couscous)

 - 1 3/4 cups vegetable broth

 - 1 bunch fresh spinach

 - 1/4 cup freshly grated Parmesan cheese (grated, plus extra for garnish)